--f FILENAME FILENAME: instead of printing the output to the screen, redirect it written).
+-f FILENAME FILENAME: instead of printing the output to the screen, redirect it history.
+This includes the saved history (almost all commands ever written).
 The pattern may contain '?' to match one unknown character and '\' to match any number of unknown characters.
-Use '%hist -g' to show full saved history (may be very long).
+Use '%hist